-Figure 18.46: Hot Restart Operations
+Figure 18.45: Hot Restart Operations

-- Active: Cluster will continue to operate without any restriction.
-All operations are allowed.
-This is the default state of a cluster. - Frozen: New members are not allowed to join, except the members left in this state or Passive state.
-All other operations except migrations are allowed and will operate without any restriction. - Passive: New members are not allowed to join, except the members left in this state or Frozen state.
+- Passive: New members are not allowed to join, except the members left in this state or Frozen state.
 All operations, except the ones marked with AllowedDuringPassiveState, will be rejected immediately. - In Transition: Shows that the cluster state is in transition.
 This is a temporary and intermediate state.
 It is not allowed to set it explicitly.